Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

         ]
 ```

 - `QuasiQuotes` language extension is for specifying regular expressions within `[regex|...|]`.
-And regular expressions are compiled (that is, encoded into regular expression ASTs) at compile-time.
+And regular expressions are compiled (that is, encoded into regular expression ASTs) at the compile-time of source code.
 So, if there is an error in a regular expression, it will be reported at compile-time.
 The syntax and semantics for regular expressions are described below.

 - `import Parser` imports the `[regex|...|]` quasi quoter and the regular expression engine.